Author: R.A. Salvatore

 With The Crystal Shard a decided success and its supporting character Drizzt Do’Urden generating far more fan mail for its author than the ostensible protagonist, it’s no surprise that this sequel, the second of a trilogy, spends significantly more time on Drizzt than on any of the other characters in this buddy road trip story.

 The Crystal Shard ended with a clear sequel hook where the protagonists marched off into the sunset on their next adventure.
 This book picks up immediately where its predecessor left off, on the road south out of Icewind Dale, then takes us on a tour of the wild northwest of Faerûn.
 The settings are interesting and well-described: the grimy urban shithole of Luskan, the barbarian-infested badlands, the atmospherically grim Evermoors, and the mazes of subterranean corridors in Mithril Hall.
-It gives a detailed impression of a dangerous, untamed land where civilization has little more a foothold.
-But outside of the good setting work, the rest of the book leaves much to be desired…
+It gives a detailed impression of a dangerous, untamed land where civilization has little more than a foothold.
+But outside of the good setting work, the rest of the book leaves much to be desired.

 This book follows Bruenor Battlehammer as he drags his friends around the northern Realms on a search for his clan’s ancestral home.
 It’s like The Hobbit, if there was only one dwarf and he had no idea where his home was.
 To spice things up and avoid drawing too directly from Tolkien, the secondary plot involves an assassin hunting down Regis, the halfling thief.

 Unfortunately, the two plots are almost completely separate for most of the book, and it doesn’t do the story any favours.
-Entreri, the assassin, spends nearly the entire plot following just behind the party and doesn’t actually encounter the heroes face to face until right near the end.
+Entreri, the assassin, spends nearly the entire plot following just behind the party and doesn’t actually encounter the heroes face-to-face until right near the end.
 But since his co-villains aren’t particularly interesting or well-characterized, the time we spend watching them bicker doesn’t really add much to the story.
 You get some “oh no, what’s going to happen when the villains finally catch up?” sort of tension, but that alone isn’t worth the scores of pages spent on diverting from the heroes’ plot to show what the villains are up to.
 The answer, alas, is usually “not much.”
 It would have been a more satisfying structure if the heroes and villains had intersected more than once, rather than having two completely separate and parallel plots, because the B plot just isn’t strong enough.

 Everything about the heroes’ journey, on the other hand, is just too over the top from beginning to end.
-They don’t just have a bar fight, they physically destroy the bar and leave people literally hanging from the rafters.
-They don’t just struggle through a spring storm, they’re beaten to within half an inch of their lives by hail and deadly lightning.
+They don’t just have a bar fight, they physically demolish the bar and leave people literally hanging from the rafters.
+They don’t just struggle through a spring storm, they’re beaten to within half an inch of their lives by hail and lightning.
 They don’t just fight some trolls and run away, they fight ten million trolls and then run away for days.
 It’s exhausting, in a way, like listening to a story told by a person who can only speak by screaming.
-Even if it’s a good story, drama fatigue sets in early when everything is the most big and dramatic thing ever.
+Even if it’s a good story, drama fatigue sets in early when everything is the biggest and most dramatic thing ever.
 While I understand that epic fantasy should be, well, epic, there’s also a lot to be said for holding back the big epic moments for when they’ll have the most impact instead of just turning everything up to eleven across the board.
 Still, even though it’s exhausting, you have to admit it’s entertaining.

 The ending is particularly over the top, where they fight the dragon who drove Bruenor’s clan from their ancestral home.
 You know, like in that other book where… you know what, there’s not even any point in being snarky about it.
 I’m just going to come out and say it: this is basically The Hobbit.
 The leader of a clan of dwarves driven into exile by a dragon takes a long road trip to his clan’s fortress in the company of a reluctant halfling.
 They get captured and have to be rescued by the sneaky guy, they have to find the secret door into the mountain, there’s a big fight with a pissed-off dragon at the climax, and there’s a bittersweet tragic ending.
 It’s not a point-for-point rewrite of the original, but it’s definitely a remake in spirit.
-What makes the unoriginality of the premise more bearable is that Bruenor and his quest are not actually the main focus for much of the book; Drizzt and his nemesis Entreri get most of the screen time.
+What makes the unoriginality of the premise more bearable is that Bruenor and his quest are not actually the main focus for much of the book.
+Rather, Drizzt and his nemesis Entreri get most of the screen time.

 We’re back with the same four J.R.R.
 Tolkien/Robert Howard-inspired protagonists: Wulfgar the barbarian, Drizzt the drow ranger, Bruenor the dwarf, and Regis the halfling rogue.